The 10 Best Running Shoes for Cross-Country Runners in 2018

 The plush and natural ride of the Gobi Trail v2 is provided by the Fresh Foam midsole.
 Created from a single foam piece, this innovative technology offers a unique ride and creates less waste during manufacturing for a more environmentally-friendly shoe.

 The Fresh Foam Gobi Trail v2 also features a sewn-in gusseted tongue for midfoot protection and to keep out debris.
 A reinforced toe provides extra protection against rocks and roots.
 The Gobi Trail is also built on the same last as the New Balance 1080 – so if you are a fan of that shoe, you’ll like this one.

 - Reasonable price

-The outsole of the Adrenaline ASR 14 is composed of three materials, HPR Plus, blown rubber, and Flextra.
-HPR Plus is flexible, durable, and provides grip on most trail surfaces.
+The outsole of the Adrenaline ASR 14 is composed of three materials: HPR Plus, blown rubber, and Flextra.
+HPR Plus is flexible and provides grip on most trail surfaces.
 The blown rubber is durable and provides extra cushion in the forefoot area.
-Flextra offers flexible, customized support based on your weight and gender.
+Flextra offers flexible, customized support.

 As with many in the Brooks lineup, the Adrenaline ASR 14 is equipped with a BioMoGo DNA midsole.
 This adaptive cushioning is springy and eco-friendly.
-The midsole also contains Brooks’ Progressive Diagonal Rollbar.
-This feature allows for a smooth transition and pronation correction.
+The midsole also contains Brooks’ Progressive Diagonal Rollbar which allows for a smooth transition and added stability.

-The upper of the Adrenaline ASR 14 is constructed of breathable mesh and treated with Durable Water Repellant.
+The upper of the Adrenaline ASR 14 is constructed of breathable mesh and treated with a durable water repellant.
 The mid-foot saddle adjusts from both the heel and arch section which ensure a more secure and comfortable fit.
 The interior lining is soft with a plush tongue and collar.